-When you live in the world of employment, you'll naturally worry about your job.
+When you live in a world of employment, you'll naturally worry about your job.
 Will it still be there 12 months from now?
 Or will you find yourself out on the lonely, tiresome road of unemployment?
 Will someone even hire you again?

-If you lie awake at night, worrying about the unknown, then let me reveal one of the best survival secrets for your career – and that's building your own brand.
+If you lie awake at night, worrying about the unknown, then let me reveal one of the best survival secrets for your career – and that's building your brand.
 Not to say you need to be paranoid or anything; just that you need to be prepared should anything suddenly change.
 The following five tips for building 'brand you' will ensure your survival:

 1. Have a career plan in mind

 How can you know where you're heading, if you have no idea what you want to do next?
 Sometimes it isn't so obvious, but we should all have a career path in mind.
 If you were to lose your job tomorrow, what would you do next?
 If it's promotion you're after, then what are the next steps?

 Write down what you want to do and figure out how to get there.
 Consider whether you're able to achieve your goals at your current job or be pro-active and seek new employment to move forward.
 Think about whether you want to go freelance, work for another agency or go in-house.
 Don't wait for your employer to let you go or become stale in your job; always be considering your next move.